blue-smoke-media/BSM/trello-board.md

 BRADEN
 -----------hosting bill
 -----------make sure "services" email is functioning.
+\\NEW\\  -4/21 -   Google Maps Pack - Can't get text to align properly at first image.
 \*\* NEW \*\*- IMPORTANT!!!!!
 MAKE SURE we have a Robots.txt file!